BobBuildTool/bob/doc/manual/configuration.rst

 front of PATH.
 The same holds for ``$LD_LIBRARY_PATH`` with the difference of starting completely empty.

-Additionally the following variables are populated automatically:
+Additionally, the following variables are populated automatically:

 * ``BOB_CWD``: The working directory of the current script.
 * ``BOB_ALL_PATHS``: An associative array that holds the paths to the results of all dependencies indexed by the package name.
-This includes indirect dependencies such as consumed tools or the sandbox too.
+This also includes indirect dependencies such as consumed tools or the sandbox.
 * ``BOB_DEP_PATHS``: An associative array of all direct dependencies.
 This array comes in handy if you want to refer to a dependency by name (e.g.
   ``${BOB_DEP_PATHS[libfoo-dev]}``) instead of the position (e.g. ``$2``).